 Hello again!
 It’s Alicia from The Baker Upstairs and I am back to share one of my absolute favorite recipes with you.
 These baked chicken fingers are super easy to make, incredibly delicious, and good for you too!
 My family loves chicken pretty much any way I make it, but these chicken fingers are a special favorite.
 They’re crisp on the outside and juicy and tender on the inside, and always come out delicious!

-These chicken fingers make a perfect summer meal served with some fresh fruit and corn on the cob.
-Any way you serve them, they’re delicious!
+These chicken fingers are perfect served with some fresh fruit and corn on the cob.
+But any way you serve them, they’re delicious!

 This recipe is perfectly paired with these other Lil’ Luna recipes: